Nikon D500 vs D5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D500 and the D5 are recent models that feature in their makers' current product line-up.
+Both the D500 and the D5 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the D5 followed on from the Nikon D4S.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 Review summary: Nikon D500 vs D5

 So what is the bottom line?
 Is there a clear favorite between the Nikon D500 and the Nikon D5?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon D500: